m2ym/optima/README.md

     fail

-Causes the latest pattern matching be failed and continue to do the rest of pattern matching.
+Causes the latest pattern matching to fail.
+After this failure, matching continues at the next pattern.

 ### [Class] match-error